ikunetwork/WhitePaper/README.md

 <img width="600" alt="IKU Data Approach" src="https://github.com/ikunetwork/WhitePaper/raw/master/IKU%20Network%20Utility.png">

 IKU strives to achieve  for the `permissionlessLicense` to be created and traded in liquid fashion, ultimately accelerating the path to medicine and drug discovery.
-The following Network Economy and Tokenization sections explain how achieve such a license.
+The following Network Economy and Tokenization sections explain how to achieve such a license.

 ## The Network Economy
 The IN combines the wisdom of crowds with the wisdom of science thru participant communication, capital and data exchange.
 The following tools will give life to the IN: `researchTarget`, `devTools`, Request for Proposals `RFP`, and the `permissionlessLicense`.